-They can also be employed in frittata, pizza, and pasta, and like spring onions in noodles, fried-rice, pulao,...etc., in mouth-watering stir-fries.
+They can also be employed in the frittata, pizza, and pasta, and like spring onions in noodles, fried rice, pulao, etc., in mouth-watering stir-fries.

-Unlike other Allium species like onion, leeks carry less of allyl sulfide gas.
-Hence, less in severity than onions, shallots to cause irritation to skin, mucusa, and eyes.
+Unlike other Allium species like onion, leeks carry less allyl sulfide gas and therefore, cause milder irritation to skin, mucosa, and eyes.
 (Medical disclaimer).

 <<-Back to Home page.

 Click this link to visit very informative pages on:-

 1. USDA National Nutrient Database. (opens new window)

 2. National Gardening Association (Link opens in new window).